-Select <Start Testing> if this test is the first test in the battery
+Select <Start Testing> to begin the test battery.

 NOTE: To conduct speech discrimination testing without pure-tone testing, the Otogram will prompt the administrator to enter the presentation and masking levels for the test.

 Testing Procedure

 Once the test has begun and the patient seems to be responding properly, the administrator can leave the room wearing the pager.